saymrwulf/litex-boards/notes.md

-2023-08-19T04:18:00 - Late-night bugfix on financial RL environment (litex-boards) 2023-08-19T17:13:00 - Refactor for clarity, might break a few tests though (litex-boards) 2023-08-19T08:13:00 - Minor doc updates: linking to article on quantization (litex-boards)
+2023-08-19T04:18:00 - Late-night bugfix on financial RL environment (litex-boards) 2023-08-19T17:13:00 - Refactor for clarity, might break a few tests though (litex-boards) 2023-08-19T08:13:00 - Minor doc updates: linking to article on quantization (litex-boards) 2023-09-28T07:12:00 - Implementing approach from a new paper read last night (litex-boards)